howardyang94/orgChart/README.md

 Then follow the prompts and enter your search parameters.

-Unit tests can be run with
+Unit tests can be run with:
 ```bash
 npm run test
 ```